OlaQla/RedWine/README.md

 ## Testing

+### Automated Testing

+The following validation services were used to check the validity of the code:

+  - W3C Markup Validation Service was used to validate HTML.

+  - W3C CSS validation was used to validate CSS.

+  - JSHint was used to validate JavaScript.

+### Manual Testing

-- Website was tested manually using multiple browsers
+- Website was tested manually using multiple browsers.
 - Each html file was tested in multiple screen resolution and in mobile device modes, available in browsers developer tools.
 - All links have been manually tested to ensure that they are pointing to the correct destination.
 - Checked if all alt attributes are add on any img tag on website and if it describes what’s on it.
 Screen readers for the blind and visually impaired will read out this text and therefore make image accessible.
-- All pages were tested for HTML validity
-- All pages were tested for CSS validity
-- jsHint

 Browsers used for testing: